miguelzaga/freeCodeCamp-SurveyForm/README.md

-Tribute Page
+Survey Form
 ---

-Is part of the freeCodeCamp projects for [Responsive Web Design](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page).
+Is part of the freeCodeCamp projects for [Responsive Web Design](https://www.freecodecamp.org/learn/responsive-web-design#responsive-web-design-projects).